23 Best Places to Visit in Central Mexico in Fall and Winter

 You can see the area I’ve deemed Central Mexico in the map below inside the yellow rectangle.

-Again, this isn’t an official designation.
-My breakdown of the places in central Mexico will probably be different than someone else’s, but this map will help you envision the region I’m talking about.
+Again, the 5-star rating isn’t an official designation.
+My breakdown of the places in central Mexico will probably be different than someone else’s, but this map will help you envision the region I’m referring to.

 The Best Places to Visit in Central Mexico